-WHY TRAINING FAILS
+WHY LEADERSHIP TRAINING FAILS

-In a study released by the Association for Talent Development 95% of training reached a level where the participants liked the training, but only 37% of training reached a level where participants learned the material, only 13% of training reached a level where participants applied the learning in the workplace, and a dismal 3% of training reached a level where there is an impact on the organization.
+If the training objective is for people to apply learning in the workplace and make an observable difference to an organization’s results, almost all corporate training fails to achieve its objective.
+In a study released by the Association for Talent Development, 95% of training reached a level where the participants liked the training.
+Still, only 37% of training reached a level where participants learned the material, only 13% of training reached a level where participants applied the learning in the workplace.
+A dismal 3% of training reached a level where there is an impact on the organization.

 What are the reasons for such poor results?